 Because they aren’t bound by the same regulations as publicly-traded REITs, private equity real estate companies have wide latitude to invest in a variety of real estate asset classes, which may or may not include income-producing rental properties.
 In addition, the legal structure may differ significantly from a REIT and they are not required to pay out a high percentage of their income in dividends.
 Instead, the majority of private equity returns are derived from profitable investment exits in the form of capital gains and carried interest.

-When working with a Private Equity firm (like ours), investors are able to leverage the institutional expertise and experience of the firm.
+When working with a private equity commercial real estate firm (like ours), investors are able to leverage the institutional expertise and experience of the firm.
 In addition, they can expect that the transaction will be structured in a tax-efficient manner and that the financial incentives of the firm will be aligned with those of the investor.

 Private equity firms offer a number of different investment options, products, and strategies.
 Individuals should ensure that the chosen investment is a good fit for their own needs and objectives.

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 We leverage our decades of expertise and our available liquidity to find world-class, multi-tenanted assets below intrinsic value.
 In doing so, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.

 If you are an Accredited Investor and would like to learn more about our investment opportunities, contact us at (800) 605-4966 or firstname.lastname@example.org for more information.